 Since it often takes eight to nine years (or more) from the initial investment to an exit, it takes a long time to know if an Associate’s sourcing is making the firm money.
 So, the most obvious metric for evaluation is this: how many investments has that Associate sourced?
-To get promoted, he needs to source and shepherd through a VC investment committee multiple opportunities.
+To get promoted, she needs to source and shepherd through a VC investment committee multiple opportunities.

 Normally, this isn’t a problem.
 But, if the Associate is also doing most of the diligence on a new company, then the Partners have to trust that Associate.
 Is the person being objective, or is there bias there given the Associate’s incentive to get the partnership to a “yes” answer?

 2. Attribution.
 Attribution, or credit for an investment, is huge in VC.
 A VC with a strong personal track record has the flexibility to switch firms.
 When a VC leaves his firm, there can be a prolonged and painful negotiation about attribution.

 This dialogue is also complicated.
 When an investment does well, a lot of people want to claim credit.
 If an investment fails, others run away.
 As the old saying goes, “Success has many parents, and failure is an orphan.”
-So, when a VC leaves a firm, there may be a dynamic where other Partners want to take credit for that VC’s good investments, and let him take all the blame for the investments that failed.
+So, when a VC leaves a firm, there may be a dynamic where other Partners want to take credit for that VC’s good investments, and let her take all the blame for the investments that failed.

 So, deciding attribution is critical for VC firms and individual VCs–and, it is tricky.
 Who gets credit for an investment?
 The Associate who finds the opportunity and does all the diligence, or the Partner who sits on the Board?
 What if there are two Partners on a Board?
 Is credit given 50/50 to each Partner?